Home Compare HIG vs SREN.SW

 Growth

-The Hartford Insurance Group, Inc. ranks near the top of the group on growth; Swiss Re AG sits in the weaker half.
+The Hartford Insurance Group, Inc. sits in the stronger part of the group on growth, while Swiss Re AG is closer to mid-pack.

 HIG